nhcoleman/ps239T-final-project/README.md

 ### Results

-1. articles-over-time.png: Graphs the number of articles about each person over time.
+1. 01-articles-over-time.png: Graphs the number of articles about each person over time.
-2. articles-per-person.png: Bar graph shows the number of articles by person in the dataset.
+2. 02-articles-per-person.png: Bar graph shows the number of articles by person in the dataset.
-3. coverage-overlap-venn-diagram.tiff: Venn diagram shows the overlap in coverage by person in the dataset..
+3. 03-coverage-overlap-venn-diagram.tiff: Venn diagram shows the overlap in coverage by person in the dataset.

 ## More Information